scramjs/express-web-components/README.md

 ## Usage
 In addition to the documentation below, a great place to learn how to use the components is to view this repo's [example](https://github.com/scramjs/express-web-components/tree/master/example/app/server).

+Also, in the documentation I'm attempting to describe the API using TypeScript types.
+Not all of the types I'm using are real TypeScript types, I'm just hoping it helps describe what is expected.
+You do not need to use TypeScript to use these components.

 ### Components

 ## `<express-app></express-app>`